Six Month Warranty Policy

 *Warranty is limited to replacement or refund of purchased item.
 We do NOT offer reimbursement of mechanics fees or other labor charges you may incur.

 Parts must be installed by a licensed Mechanic.
-Any warranty claims must include a signed and notarized statement from the professional who did the initial installation.
+Any warranty claims must include a signed statement from the professional who did the initial installation.
+The statement must be presented on the mechanic's letterhead and must include his/her license number.
 The statement must include diagnosis of the part in question along with the Mechanic's recommendations.
 A copy of the original sales receipt is also required.
 Warranty claims without the information above will not be considered.